Back to all posts

 Time not spent on generating revenue will cost your business money.

-Sometimes that’s okay and necessary — for example when you send your team on a course to up-skill, or when your Sales team works long hours on a pitch to bring in the next big deal.
-You’re investing in your business and you will (hopefully) reap the benefits later.
-Other times it’s due to a project start date being delayed, a gig that’s fallen through or a fixed-price deal that sees your team work long hours that cannot be billed.
+Sometimes that’s okay and necessary.
+But other times it’s due to a project start date being delayed, a gig that’s fallen through, or a fixed-price deal that sees your team work long hours that cannot be billed.

 In order to optimize what your team is working on, it is really important that you understand and have visibility of your team’s utilization (also known as resource utilization in project management) and efficiently plan their capacity.
 Learn everything there's to know in this guide.